 Generally speaking, even legal aliens are subject to deportation after a conviction for domestic violence because domestic violence is specifically listed as a deportable crime.
 A conviction under Penal Code § 273.5 counts as a crime involving “moral turpitude” and may be classified as an “aggravated felony” even if the individual is sentenced to a misdemeanor.
 A conviction can also result in an individual being denied naturalization and being denied re-enty to the United States.

 Due to such grim consequences, it is important to contact an attorney experienced in handling domestic violence cases.
 This can be difficult because such cases usually arise from highly emotional situations, often involving pushing, kicking, hitting, slapping, dragging and even biting.
 Sometimes, there is a weapon involved.
-There can be significant injuries, in which case felony charges are usually made, or no injuries.
+There can be significant injuries, in which case felony charges are usually filed, or no injuries.
 Often, there are “he said, she said” allegations depending upon the relative credibility of the two parties.
 Sometimes, absolutely innocent people are arrested, charged and even convicted based upon exaggerated claims and outright lies.

 Compounding the problem, often the client has difficulty communicating in English and the attorney cannot understand the facts because he or she does not understand Spanish, Japanese, Tagalog, Chinese, Korean, French or whatever language is involved.
 It is not uncommon for lawyers who are fluent in such languages to practice only immigration law or family law, but not criminal law.